reham-03/Excel/Data Analysis Coffee/README.md

-Costa Caoffee – Sales & Orders Dashboard
+Costa Cafe – Sales & Orders Dashboard

 Project Overview

-This project analyzes sales performance and customer behavior for Costa Café using Excel for data cleaning, processing, and dashboard creation.
+This project analyzes sales performance and customer behavior for Costa Cafe using Excel for data cleaning, processing, and dashboard creation.
 The goal is to understand sales trends, popular items, peak order times, and overall customer behavior to support better business decisions.

 Problem Statement